Motorola Edge Plus

 Design & Build Quality

-Color Options and Aesthetics: The Motorola Edge Plus comes in two color options: Smoky Sangria and Thunder Grey.
-Both colors are subtle yet stylish; the surface has a reflective gloss finish, giving the phone a rather sophisticated look.
-The rear of the device features a slightly raised, centrally aligned camera module that only adds to the balanced design of the phone.
+Color Options and Aesthetics: The Motorola Edge Plus comes with two choices: Smoky Sangria and Thunder Grey.
+Both shades feel understated but still pretty stylish, and the reflective gloss finish makes the whole phone look more polished.
+On the rear, there’s a slightly raised camera module sitting in the center, which only adds to that overall balanced look of the device.

 Portability or Handling: Considering it has a huge display and a binaural speaker, the Motorola Edge Plus certainly can’t claim to be the most compact or light device out there.
 It stretches a gigantic 161.1 x 71.4 x 9.6 mm and weighs in at 203 grams; with that described, it merely might be stated as bulky.
 While it maybe sounds a bit bulky in appearance, curvy design and ergonomic hold tend to help diminish its heft and can handle much more efficiently than potentially suggested by dimensions.